Steem-FOSSbot/steem-fossbot-voter/docs/installation.md

 You can either do this with the command line, but I would recommend you use the [GitHub Desktop Client](https://desktop.github.com/)

 Just choose the Sync option in the Repository menu.

+_Please ignore the files in the screenshot, it's just a random repo!_

 ![](/img/github-desktop-sync.png)